 The H+T® Affordability Index combines the average housing and transportation costs as a share of household income.
 Housing costs are based on "selected monthly owner costs" and gross rent from 2011-2015 American Community Survey (ACS) (ACS) Five-Year Estimates.
 These are averaged and weighted by tenure.
 Transportation costs are defined as the sum of auto ownership costs, auto use costs and transit costs.
 These are averaged and weighted by auto ownership, auto use and transit use.
 Auto ownership and transit use are also derived from 2011–2015 ACS Five-Year Estimates; auto use is derived from a place-based model of vehicle miles traveled; auto ownership costs and auto use costs are derived from the 2013 Consumer Expenditure Survey from the U.S. Bureau of Labor Statistics; transit use costs are derived from 2015 National Transit Database data from the Federal Transportation Administration.
 Costs and income are based on a "Regional Typical Household," assuming area median household income, average household size for the region and average number of commuters per household for the region.

 The eviction filing rate is the number of new eviction filings per 100 renter-occupied households.
-In Ohio an eviction is legally referred to as a "forcible entry and detainer" or F.E.D..
+In Ohio an eviction is legally referred to as a "forcible entry and detainer" or F.E.D.

-Transitional age youth (TAY) are young people between 16 and 24 years of age who are in transition out of state custody or foster care.
+Transitional age youth (TAY) are young people between 16 and 24 years of age who are in transition out-of-state custody or foster care.
 Based on a five-year cohort.
 At 17 years of age, respondents reported any experience of homelessness in their lifetime, while 19- and 21-year-old respondents reported experience of homelessness in the past two year.
 Homelessness is defined as having no regular or adequate place to live.

 A 2013 study from The Ohio State University found that the share of homes built before 1950 was the most important predictor of elevated blood lead levels in Ohio children under 6.
 Those homes predate the earliest laws in the United States restricting the use of lead paint in housing, which were enacted in the 1950s in some cities.
 Pre-1950 homes are also more likely to have chipped paint or lead-contaminated dust which can be ingested by young children.
 The use of lead paint in housing was finally banned nationally in 1978 by the Consumer Product Safety Commission.
-As such homes built between 1950 to 1979 are considered to pose moderate levels of risk to young children; homes built prior to 1950 are considered to be pose a greater risk.
+As such homes built between 1950 and 1979 are considered to pose moderate levels of risk to young children; homes built prior to 1950 are considered to pose a greater risk.

 Housing inadequacy is defined by the U.S. Department of Housing and Urban Development as having one or more plumbing, heating, electric, wiring or upkeep deficiencies.